Energean announced a new gas discovery in Karish North on April 15, 2019.

-This represents a total of 240.7 million barrels of oil equivalent (mmboe, 70% net to Energean), of which 84% is gas.
+This represents a total of 240.7 million barrels of oil equivalent, of which 84% is gas.

 The Karish North discovery will be commercialised via a tie-back to the Energean Power FPSO, which is located 5.4km from the Karish North well.

-Karish North Final Investment Decision (FID) expected during 4Q 2020 with first gas in 2023.
+Karish North Final Investment Decision (FID) was made in January 2021 with first gas expected in 2H 2023.